industrial-edge/machine-insight/docs/Installation.md

 - select the Export.zip from the SIMATIC SCADA Export of the TIA project
 - add a name and the IP address of the PLC
 - select the option 'Provide PLC alarms'
-- click 'Continue to "Select tags"'
+- click 'Continue to Select tags'

 ![DataSource](/docs/graphics/IIHDataSource.png)